 - 1. All Councils must have a written Constitution which includes its standing orders, code of conduct, and such other documents as the Council considers to be appropriate.
 The East Suffolk Council's (ESC) Constitution was approved by the Shadow Council for East Suffolk on Monday 28 January 2019 Report REP 29(SH). - 2.
 The Constitution sets out the Council's governance arrangements.
 Any changes to the Constitution must be approved by this Committee and Full Council, as required by the Constitution. - 3.
-Full Council are asked to approve the proposed changes to the Constitution.
+This report proposes some changes to the Constitution and asks that they be recommended to Full Council for approval.

 Is the report Open or Exempt?
 Open

-Wards Affected: All Wards in the District
+Wards Affected: All

 Cabinet Member: Councillor Steve Gallant, Leader of the Council

 Supporting Officers: Hilary Slater

 Head of Legal and Democratic Services

 01394 444336

 Hilary.slater@eastsuffolk.gov.uk

 Philip Ridley

 Head of Planning and Coastal Management

 01394 444432

 Philip.Ridley@eastsuffolk.gov.uk